Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Exposure to the toxins in secondhand smoke can cause asthma, cancer and other serious problems.
+Exposure to the toxins in secondhand smoke can cause cancer and other serious problems.
 Know what you're breathing — and consider practical steps for clearing the air.

 You don't smoke because you understand the dangers — but what about smoke you inhale involuntarily?
 Secondhand smoke causes or contributes to various health problems, including heart disease and lung cancer.
 Understand what's in secondhand smoke, and consider ways to protect yourself and those you love from it.